The Glissando (Portamento) for Shifting Technique and Musicality

-Sliding up (or down) into a note (glissando) is a magnificent expressive and dramatic device.
+Sliding up (or occasionally down) into a note can be a magnificent expressive and dramatic device.
 It allows us string-players (as well as singers and trombonists) to connect our notes with a beautiful legato, no matter how far apart or close together the notes are.
 In gentler music, sliding into a note gives it a lyrical, vocal, expressive quality (beginning), whereas in more intense music it gives drama and intensity.
-Singers use glissandi all the time quite naturally.
+Singers quite naturally use glissandos/portamentos all the time.

 Glissandi are not used exclusively to make beautiful connections between notes.
 We can even sometimes use an (upwards) glissando to start a note after a silence.
 Especially in jazz and popular music styles, it is often much more beautiful, gentle, natural and “organic” to start a note by sliding up into it rather than with a clean, crisp, mechanical, metronomic, robotic start (such as heard in MIDI computer music).
 Singers – especially jazz singers – do this very often.